Rithvik2006/Pandas_Blog/blog.md

 - Histograms → Show distributions (e.g., how exam scores are spread across students).
 - Pie charts → Show proportions (e.g., market share of companies).

+You can check out some example graphs and plots in the section "Examples for MatplotLib Graphs" [here](https://colab.research.google.com/drive/19ACGqbPuPAPrKbFLm2H3IE5_WqUvGeXs?usp=sharing). -> we'll learn in detail in the upcoming blogs

 👉 Data is easier to understand when you can see it visually.

 ---